Sibcoin-developers/electrum-sibcoin-client/README.rst

 Install on Linux systems
 ========================

-If you install Electrum-DASH on your system, you can run it from any directory.
+If you install Electrum-SIB on your system, you can run it from any directory.

 If you have pip, you can do::

     python setup.py sdist
-    sudo pip install --pre dist/Electrum-DASH-2.0.tar.gz
+    sudo pip install --pre dist/Electrum-SIB-2.0.tar.gz

 If you don't have pip, install with::